 Miro glared up at Odo.
 “Just to be clear, I’m blaming you for this.”

-"Go right ahead," Odo said.
-"But during your trial, just remember who it was these patrol ships had a warrant to arrest."
+“Go right ahead,” Odo said.
+“But during your hearing, just remember who it was these patrol ships had a warrant to arrest.”

 Sighing, Miro opened the comm again.